import os

 for i in range(n):

-A[i,n] = B[i]
+= B[i]

-A[n,i] = C[i]
+A[i,n] = C[i]

-A[n,n] = D[0] # added 1/7/2024 while debugging source free circuit with one inductor
+A[n,i] = D[0] # added 1/7/2024 while debugging source free circuit with one inductor

-A # display the A matrix
+# display the A matrix A

 \(\displaystyle \left[\begin{matrix}\frac{1}{R_{1}} & 0 & - \frac{1}{R_{1}} & 0 & 0 & 1 & 0 & 0\\0 & C_{2} s + \frac{1}{R_{4}} + \frac{1}{R_{3}} & 0 & 0 & - \frac{1}{R_{3}} & 0 & 0 & 0\\- \frac{1}{R_{1}} & 0 & C_{1} s + \frac{1}{R_{2}} + \frac{1}{R_{1}} & - \frac{1}{R_{2}} & 0 & 0 & 0 & 0\\0 & 0 & - \frac{1}{R_{2}} & \frac{1}{R_{2}} & 0 & 0 & 1 & 0\\0 & - \frac{1}{R_{3}} & 0 & 0 & \frac{1}{R_{3}} & 0 & 0 & 1\\1 & 0 & 0 & 0 & 0 & 0 & 0 & 0\\0 & 0 & 0 & 1 & 0 & 0 & - L_{1} s & - M_{1} s\\0 & 0 & 0 & 0 & 1 & 0 & - M_{1} s & - L_{2} s\end{matrix}\right]\)